Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 From one perspective, therefore, the quest for new knowledge (and its concomitant power) is inadvertently a quest for ever-more sophisticated implements of exploitation and oppression.
 This leads inexorably to the suggestion that *until we reach a level of maturity where we are able to work toward a coherent global vision for our species, the pursuit of science is morally wrong*.

-Perhaps the greatest gift we could give to future generations would be to stop discovering new things until we're sure we've come to terms with the old.
+It's a crude argument; but perhaps the greatest gift we could give to future generations would be to stop discovering new things until we're sure we've come to terms with the old.